mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 There will be a conversion status (won/lost -> 1/0) and it will depend primarily on the unit price of the items being sold as well as specific attributes (the account country and the product being sold) -- this is represented with a random effect and can be interpreted as potential sales reps' discounts or product promotions.
 Additionally, random effects were also added, and here we want to represent factors that have a direct impact on the conversion of the opportunity, essentially model market competitiveness.

 A preview of the dataset below.
+For the model, we'll ignore the amount ordered, informative as it may be, and focus only on the unit_price, country and product ID.

 | id  | unit_price | p_id | amount     | country | status |
 |-----|------------|------|------------|---------|--------|